Samad198/backend-assessment/README.md

 - could use transactions to make sure all the data is stored or database is reverted
 - could use different method for checking a product exists in the database without having to get all products
 - need to add tests for api
+- need to write tests for and handle what happens if the database connection fails

 # Problems faced